satriahrh/arunika/docs/session-management-design.md

 ### 7. Scaling Considerations
 - Session sharding for high volume
+   Do simple approach for now, no sharding.
 - Connection pooling for MongoDB
 - WebSocket connection distribution across multiple servers

 ### 8. Session Recovery Mechanism
 - What happens if server crashes during a session
+   Make sure the message and required information has been persisted
 - How to resume interrupted conversations
+   Everytime device is reconnected, check for existing session.
+Either to continue or create a new one.

 ### 9. Multiple Device Support
 - There is no multiple device support for a single session.